peachch/rdme/ac.md

 We appreciate AC's attention to the fairness issue in the decision:

 1\.**Lack of objectivity and evidence**.
 The reviewer for weaknesses, "lack of details," and "validity concerns" are hasty and unrealistic.
- - "Lack of details (method, experiment, and result)".
-We have presented detailed methodology descriptions (including the pre-training and fine-tuning framework in Figure 2 and Figure 3, respectively) and solid experiments (contains ablation studies and a case study in Section 4) and the baselines and our model training parameters in the Appendix to help others reproduce, as emphasized in our response to Reviewer dQ55.
+ - "Lack of details (method, experiment, and result)."
+We have presented detailed methodology descriptions (including the pre-training and fine-tuning framework in Figure 2 and Figure 3, respectively) and solid experiments with results (performance of two tasks shown in Figures 1 and 2, and contains ablation studies and a case study in Section 4) and training parameters (the baselines and every stage of our model) in the Appendix to help others reproduce, as emphasized in our response to Reviewer dQ55.

  - "Validity concerns."
 For comparison, to ensure fairness, we carefully follow the previous works https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain the same template of different prompt strategies which similar